21 Best RV Campgrounds on the Beach | East Coast Guide

 There is a lot to do in the area, such as hiking, shopping, and sightseeing.
 Portsmouth, a delightful historic town in New Hampshire, is an easy 20-minute drive away.

-There is a public sandy beach on one side of the grounds and a private pebble beach to the other side.
-The campground is kid and pet-friendly.
-Be sure to snag an ocean front site.
+There is a public sandy beach on one side of the grounds and a private pebble beach on the other.
+The campground is kid—and pet-friendly.
+Be sure to snag an oceanfront site.
 They are larger and have fire rings.
 Interior sites are a bit more narrow and without fire rings.

 New Hampshire